 You can easily play with the sauce to have just the right amount of heat, sweetness, smokiness, and zing, for you.

-If the sauce gets too thick: Dilute to desired consistency either with water OR apple cider vinegar.
-Water will dilute without adding flavor, while the vinegar is a good choice if you taste the sauce and desire more tang.
+If the sauce gets too thick: I like a thicker sauce.
+If you want thinner, dilute to desired consistency either with water, apple juice, or apple cider vinegar.
+Water will dilute without adding flavor, the apple juice will dilute while adding more sweetness, and the vinegar will dilute while adding more tang.

 If you don’t want too much of a smoky flavor: Use regular paprika instead of smoked paprika.
 You will still have some smoked flavor from the chipotle chile, but this will cut it down.